SACHSTech/careers-in-computer-science-lucas-pei/README.md

 * **Improving Existing Software:** Software developers need to make constant innovative changes to software so that it evolves, allowing it to serve its users better.

 ### Technical Skills
+* **Coding Languages:** Software developers should be experts in at least one coding language, as employers seek expertise.
+Languages include JavaScript, Python, HTML, C++, and Java.
+Depending on personal interests and employer requirements, software developers will choose to learn a specific language.

 ### Non-Technical Skills